rvanguita/bank_customer_churn/README.md

 ## Conclusion

-This work aimed to implement an analysis on the database of a European bank, with the purpose of training a machine learning model to predict which customers will leave the institution and to identify the possible factors contributing to this decision.
-Early in the project, a glaring issue was identified: all customers who made complaints ended up leaving the company.
-From the perspective of this study, this column presented a significant bias, as it made it easy to identify customers who were likely to churn.
-Therefore, this data was excluded from the analysis.
-Additionally, it is recommended that the company invest in a more in-depth analysis across all departments related to problem resolution to investigate what those problems might be.
+This study aimed to analyze the dataset of a European banking institution with the purpose of training a machine learning model capable of predicting which customers are likely to leave the company (churn) and identifying the possible factors that contribute to this decision.

+Early in the project, a critical issue was identified: all customers who had submitted complaints ended up terminating their relationship with the bank.
+From an analytical standpoint, this variable introduced a significant bias, disproportionately simplifying the identification of customers prone to churn.
+For this reason, this column was excluded from the analysis.
+Furthermore, it is recommended that the institution conduct a deeper investigation within the departments responsible for customer service and issue resolution to better understand the underlying causes of these complaints.

-After processing the data, a DataFrame was created with the information described in the methodology, and six tests were conducted.
-The results obtained are nearly perfect, in contrast to the issues often encountered in the real world.
-It is possible that the creator of this dataset introduced some bias, resulting in models with performance so close to perfection.
-With these caveats in mind, XGBoost showed the best results across all evaluated parameters.
-At the end of this project, it was also possible to identify which features were most relevant for classification.
+After data preprocessing, a DataFrame was created as described in the methodology, and six validation experiments were conducted.
+The results obtained showed exceptionally high metrics, which contrasts with the challenges commonly observed in real-world scenarios.
+This raises the hypothesis that the dataset creator may have introduced some form of bias, resulting in models with near-perfect performance.

+Given this context, the XGBoost model was selected for the production phase, as it achieved evaluation metrics very close to the best-performing model (CatBoost), but with a significantly lower execution time, making it more suitable for deployment in production environments.
+At the end of the project, interpretability techniques also made it possible to identify the variables with the greatest impact on customer classification.